fekete0510/Louisville-Fire-Foundation/readme.md

 Located: index.html line 119 and script.js line 44.

 On this page there is a form to input first and last name and email address.
 When this form is submitted it checks to make sure that a valid email address has been entered.
-If the email address is valid on submit there is a popup that says "You have entered a valid email address."
-If the email address does not fit the requirements, you will see a popup that says "invalid email address."
+If the email address is valid on submit there is an alert that says "Thank you for your submission."
+If the email address does not fit the requirements, you will see an alert that says "invalid email address."

 :nth-child